pjtunstall/push-swap/README.md

 Yet to test: Jamie Dawson, YYber, Luca Fischer, Anya Schukin.

 To really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, epecially for smaller stacks.
 As mentioned, Ali performed better for stacks of less than 93 numbers.
-What other surprises are still to discover?
+What other surprises are out there?

 ## 4. Structure and strategy